aso

 Organic vs Paid Growth

 Most successful apps use a combination of both.
 Paid campaigns can kickstart download velocity and boost initial rankings.
 Once organic momentum builds, you can reduce paid spend while maintaining growth.
-The goal is to reach a point where organic downloads sustain and grow on their own, with paid campaigns used strategically for launches, seasonal pushes, and new market entry.
+The goal is to reach a point where organic installs sustain themselves, with paid campaigns reserved for launches, seasonal pushes, and new market entry.